 But brace yourself because AI video generators are a thing now.

-They allow you to create videos by typing in text.
-These videos range from a simple slideshow, all the way to a person narrating your text.
-It’s pretty remarkable how advanced this technology is.
+Video generators allow you to create videos by typing in text.
+Yep, you read that right.
+These videos range from simple slideshow all the way to a person/avatar narrating your text.
+Pretty remarkable how far this technology has come.

-I went over a lot of scammy websites that offered solutions that sounded shady, but in the end, i managed to create an extensive list that goes over the best AI video generators, their pros, cons, and use cases.
-This article goes over that list.
-It will help you decide which one of these is for you, and how to get started with it.
+Let me start by saying that I went through a lot of scammy websites that offered solutions that looked shady.
+In the end, I managed to create an extensive list that goes over the best AI video generators.

 Two types of ai video generators